keleshev/schema/README.md

 ...
 10: 'not None here'})
 Traceback (most recent call last):
 ...
-SchemaExit: None does not match 'not None here'
+SchemaError: None does not match 'not None here'

 ```